gsheppar/Prisma-Access-Insights-Connect-Users/README.md

 # Prisma Access Insights Connect Users (Preview)
-The purpose of this script is to print out a list of Connect GP Users
+The purpose of this script is to export a list of Connect GP Users to a csv

 #### License
 MIT